Lande21/RolandeU.github.io/README.md

 Day 16, i made 2+1+1+1+1+1+1+1+1+1+1 friends:Bizaza ntrb

-one uncomfortable thing a day!
+one uncomfortable thing a day!I called Mum!

 Bangladesh , P we went on a walk
 Happy one month Ivy, bby :)